llamallama/zandronum-server/README.md

 # Zandronum Server Docker Images

+Credit goes to https://github.com/rcdailey/zandronum-server for providing an excellent start point for this project.

 Host your Zandronum server using Docker!
 Automatically deploy it and configure it with Rancher!

 * [Docker Hub](https://hub.docker.com/r/llamallama/zandronum-server)